daniportugalgit/eth-splitter/README.md

 OBS:
 1) Add unit tests.
 2) You can leave the creation of the Web page to after you have been through the next module.
 Although, of course you can create one now.
 So when we mention "Web page" it is to give you an idea of the desired result.

-#######

-What (part 2)

-- Create functions to pause/resume/kill the contract: Those become useful when some major issue happened and you want to stop all operations until you figure out what's happening, or if you no longer need this contract.
-- Only the owner of the contract can call those functions to change the state of the contract.
-- Add "conditions" to your current functions so that they can be called only when the contract is running (i.e. not paused or killed).
-- Add test scenarios for the above.

-######

-Part 3: unit tests

-Usingn async/await! :)

-#####

-Part 4: Simple GUI

-Please, test my hosted version here: http://exchange.funpowerhouse.com/b9-projects/splitter/